SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 08The Bottom Line

-The Camaro owner who chooses a DaShield cover is making a specific bet: that the Camaro's paint and clear coat are worth protecting before damage accumulates, not after the repair estimate arrives.
-That bet is the same whether the car is a 1969 first-generation SS held in a collector garage or a 2017 sixth-generation 2SS parked on a street in Phoenix.
+The Camaro owner who chooses a DaShield cover is making a specific bet: that the car's paint and clear coat are worth protecting before damage accumulates, not after the repair estimate arrives.
+That bet holds whether the car is a 1969 first-generation SS held in a collector garage or a 2017 sixth-generation 2SS on a Phoenix driveway in July.